 6. Accept for the libcfitsio.a library.

-7. Point to your CFITSIO library (the command locate can be used to find the directory ~/lib/ where libcfitsio.a is placed, which
+7. Point to your CFITSIO library (the command locate can be used to find the directory ~/lib/ where libcfitsio.a is placed, which comes with the HEASOFT installation.

 8. Enabling the PGPLOT is optional.